 The height is enough to stand standard plywood or wallboard on edge.
 The two larger sizes will handle typical lumber and pipe lengths.
 Rolling doors give easy access without the need for additional ground clearance.

 With a construction storage container on-site, a contractor has flexibility with when they can accept the delivery of materials, rather than relying on just-in-time delivery.
 This can save time and money, as crews don’t have to wait if a vendor doesn’t bring materials exactly when expected.

 During weekends, vacations or work stoppages due to inclement weather, PODS can fetch the unit and store it in a secure off-site facility, then return it when the job is about to resume.

-To learn more about how PODS has created secure solutions for job site storage, call our experts at 877-BIZ-PODS.
+To learn more about how PODS has created secure storage solutions to protect against construction site theft, call our experts at 877-BIZ-PODS.